vancouvercodingschool/code-102-guide/curriculum/class-02/facilitator/README.md

 2. Important to carefully work through the steps regardless.

 ## Miscellaneous Comments and Notes
-- reading instruction is the single biggest fail for WSL setup.
-Students do not conceptually understand, therefore obstacles are more likely present themselves during installfest.
-Continue to encourage students to follow the step by step process and ask questions as needed.
+- Single biggest fail for WSL setup:  reading instructions.
+Students do not conceptually understand, therefore obstacles more likely present themselves during installfest.
+Encourage students to follow the step by step process and ask questions as needed.
-- admin level permissions needed, so if computer was used by sibling or spouse issues may arise
+- Admin level permissions needed, if computer was used by sibling or spouse issues may arise